Word Counter for Resumes

 Frequently Asked Questions

-- How many words should a resume be?
+- How many words should a one-page resume have?

 Resume Limits & Benchmarks